-The rose garden at Emmetts Garden
+Find your rose inspiration at Emmetts Garden

 This Italianate rose garden is the only formal part of the gardens at Emmetts.
 Frederic Lubbock, a banker and passionate plantsman, bought the property in 1893 and had the rose garden designed especially for his wife.
 Every June the roses reach their peak before filling the hillside with sweet scents all summer long.

 Roses in bloom